noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [I’ll see you later then, Lu-chan.]

-[Yes... wait, Dr .
-Vier?!
+[Yes... wait, Dr. Vier?!
 In front!
 There’s a signboard!]

 [Eh?
 Fugyaaahhhh?!]